baramitha/bt4222/README.md

 2. Colab: Click "Open in Colab" on any .ipynb file

 ## Structure
-- `notebooks/`: Work in progress by member folders
+- `notebooks/`: Work in progress by steps
 - `data/`: Kaggle MAL datasets
 - `docs/`: Interim report & presentations